Finite-temperature photoemission in the extended Falicov-Kimball model: a case study for Ta$_2$NiSe$_5$: Theoretical modeling

 the SOO-EI quantum phase transition has to be determined numerically, e.g., from

-where $E_0(N_f, N_c)$ is the ground-state energy for a finite system with $L$ lattice sites and $N_f$ $f$-electrons and $N_c$ $c$-electrons.
+where $E_0(N_f, N_c)$ is the ground-state energy for a finite system with $L$ lattice sites, $N_f$ $f$-electrons, and $N_c$ $c$-electrons.

 Figure~\ref{pd-tf-0c5}(a) shows the ground-state phase diagram of the 1D EFKM in the $U$-$D$ plane for $t_f/t_c=-0.5$.
 Obviously, the SOO phase takes up only a small space in the vicinity of $D=0$.
-Its boundary~\eqref{eq:Dc1} can be easily extracted from a DMRG calculation of the various ground-state energies at fixed system size.
+Its boundary~\eqref{eq:Dc1} can be easily extracted from DMRG calculation of the various ground-state energies at fixed system sizes, supplemented by a finite-size extrapolation to the thermodynamic limit~\cite{1D-EFKM}.
 The EI and BI phases are separated by the transition line~\eqref{eq:Dc2}.
-As demonstrated in Ref.~\cite{1D-EFKM}, the EI is characterized, by the behavior of the binding energy of electron-hole pairs~\cite{PhysRevB.88.035312} $E_{\rm B}=E_0(N_f-1,N_c+1)+E_0(N_f,N_c)-E_0(N_f-1,N_c)-E_0(N_f,N_c+1)$, and the condensation amplitude
+We note that mean-field~\cite{CS08,PhysRevB.77.155130} and slave-boson~\cite{PhysRevB.77.045109,PhysRevB.81.115122} approaches cannot be used to determine the EI phase in the 1D EFKM system because there is no continuous symmetry that is broken.
+As a result, we do not have a suitable order parameter.
+For example, the expectation value $\langle\hat{c}^\dagger f\rangle$, which serves as excitonic order parameter in higher dimensions, becomes zero in the limit of vanishing (explicit) $c$-$f$-band hybridization~\cite{PhysRevB.59.9707}.
+However, critical excitonic correlations can be detected in a certain parameter regime of the 1D EFKM~\cite{BGBL04}.
+Exploiting the off-diagonal anomalous Green function scheme~\cite{PhysRevLett.73.324}, these correlations are captured by the condensation amplitude